yokyak/react-agent/packages/react-agent-server/README.md

 Create an object where 1) each attribute is the name of the action that is being tested, and 2) each respective value is the value being passed to the action from the client, if applicable.
 If a value is not being passed from the client, the value should be null.

 Then, include this object as the fifth argument of the `agent` method.
-As a reminder, the fourth argument of the `agent` method can be set to true or false, indicating whether React Agent will console log what it is doing.
+As a reminder, the fourth argument of the `agent` method can be set to `true` or `false`, indicating whether React Agent will log in the console what it is doing.
 After restarting the server, what is usually sent back to the client will instead be logged in the console.
 To log out other information such as the direct response from a SQL query, it is possible to include console logs in the actions.

 ```javascript
 const runs = {